dRumata/LFS201/Ch30-uam/notes_Ch30.md

 ```
 which means the accounts stays on the system but logging in is impossible.
 Unlocking can be done with **`-U`** option.

-Customary practice: lock user's acocunts whenever they leave the organization or is on an extended leave of absence.
+Customary practice: lock user\'s acocunts whenever they leave the organization or is on an extended leave of absence.

 Another way to lock an account: use **chage** to change expiration date of account to date in the past:
 ```shell